jruby/activerecord-jdbc-adapter/README.md

 ```

 For JNDI data sources, you may simply specify the JNDI location as follows (the
-correct adapter type will be automatically detected):
+correct database type will be automatically detected):

 ```yml
 production: